thisissoon/Handbook/styleguides/python.md

 * Application Imports

 Within those groups imports should be ordered alphabetically.
-The following example shows how difficult unorganised imports are to read:
+The following example shows how difficult un-organised imports are to read:

 ``` python
 import signal